 We may fund the acquisition of our assets through the use of leverage from a number of financing sources, subject to maintaining our qualification as a REIT.
-We finance purchases of MBS and other securities primarily through the use of repurchase agreements.
+We finance our investments primarily through the use of repurchase agreements.

 Our operating results depend in large part on differences between the income earned on our assets and our cost of borrowing and hedging activities.
 We use leverage to increase potential returns to our stockholders.
-We currently accomplish this by borrowing against existing assets through repurchase agreements.
-Our investment policies place no limits on the maximum amount of leverage that we may use, and we are not required to maintain any particular debt-to-equity leverage ratio under our charter.
+We currently accomplish this by borrowing against existing investments through repurchase agreements.
 We may also change our financing strategy and leverage without the consent of our stockholders.